coreos/zincati/docs/usage/updates-strategy.md

 Outside of those maintenance windows, reboots are not automatically performed and auto-updates are staged and held until the next available window.

 Reboot windows recur on a weekly basis, and can be defined in any arbitrary order and length.
 Their individual length must be greater than zero.
-To avoid timezone-related skews in a fleet of machines, all maintenance windows are defined in UTC dates and times.
+By default, all maintenance windows are defined in UTC dates and times.
+This is meant to avoid timezone-related skews in a fleet of machines, as well as possible side-effects of Daylight Savings Time (DST) policies.

 Periodic reboot windows can be configured and enabled in the following way: